Landing Page vs Homepage: Pro Tips for Success

 The second and third block (if you have them) can be used for expanding on the finer details of your offer or adding reviews and testimonials of people who have already enjoyed your offer.

-Make it easy to read with large font and white space
+Make it easy to read and use a large font

 Think of the content of a landing page as an advertisement – you are selling the conversion.
 You need the layout and the font to capture your audience so the text needs to be easy to read.
 A font above 12 is advisable.